MHC class I polypeptide–related sequence A

-MHC class I polypeptide–related sequence A (MICA) is a highly polymorphic cell surface glycoprotein encoded by the MICA gene located within MHC locus.
+MHC class I polypeptide–related sequence A (MICA) is a highly polymorphic cell surface glycoprotein encoded by the MICA gene located within the MHC locus.
 MICA is related to MHC class I and it has similar domain structure, however, it is not associated with β2-microglobulin nor binds peptides as conventional MHC class I molecules do.
 MICA rather functions as a stress-induced ligand (as a danger signal) for integral membrane protein receptor NKG2D ("natural-killer group 2, member D").
 MICA is broadly recognized by NK cells, γδ T cells, and CD8^{+} αβ T cells which carry NKG2D receptor on their cell surface and which are activated via this interaction.

 Structure

 The MICA gene is highly polymorphic in humans with more than 50 defined alleles.
 It is located on chromosome 6 and the protein is expressed in two isoforms formed by alternative splicing: MICA1 and MICA2 which is lacking exon 3.
 MICA contains external α1α2α3 domain, transmembrane segment and C-terminal cytoplasmic tail.
 It binds in a form of monomer to a KLRK1/NKG2D homodimer.

 There are no orthologs of the MICA in mice species.